auth0/docs/articles/quickstart/native/android/04-user-profile.md

 #### C. Extra information

-The `extraInfo` map contains additional values that are stored in Auth0 but not mapped to the `UserProfile` getter method.
+The `extraInfo` map contains additional values that are stored in Auth0 but not mapped to a `UserProfile` getter method.
 For native platforms, this information is read-only.

 ::: note
 To learn more about metadata, see the [metadata documentation](/metadata).